Bulat-Ziganshin/FARSH/README.md

 High-level hashing algorithm is stripped-down version of xxHash64.
 It gets sequence of 64-bit values from the previous level and combines them into final 32-bit hash result.
 Since the original xxHash64 algorithm successfully passes all SMHasher tests while computing 64-bit hash from raw data, it's no surprise that modified algorithm is able to compute high-quality 32-bit hash from the sequence of numbers each carrying 32 bits of entropy.

 The power of the FARSH algorithm comes from its inner cycle, that is very short (read: fast) and allows highly-parallel implementations, so it can fully utilize power of multi-core, SIMD, VLIW and SIMT (GPGPU) architectures.
-At the same time, we have math proof that it can deliver 32 bits of entropy so we can use it without any further thoughts.
+At the same time, we have math proof that it can deliver 32 bits of entropy so we can use it without any doubts.